iainurquhart/Taxonomy-3/README.md

 3. exp:taxonomy:entries is a new tag which largely removes the need for embeds when outputting child teasers on landing pages.

+4. No more 'Use Page Uri' options in the backend; if a node entry has a uri, Taxonomy is going to assume you want to use it.

+5. The UI has been redesigned and the db schema now uses nested set and adjacency model for heirarchy

-4. get_sibling_ids, next_node and prev_node are a work in progress.
+4. :get_sibling_ids, :next_node and :prev_node are a work in progress.
 If you're updating and make use of these tags, best wait till they are done.

 ### Code Examples